-Cards are specifically enrolled for use with Apple Watch and have their own Device Account Numbers, which are stored within the Secure Element on the Apple Watch.
+Cards are specifically enrolled for use with Apple Watch and have their own Device Account Numbers which are stored within the Secure Element on the Apple Watch.

-When credit, debit or prepaid cards (including store cards) are added, they appear in a list of cards during Set-up Assistant on devices that are signed into the same iCloud account.
-These cards remain in this list for as long as they are active on at least one device.
+When credit, debit or pre-paid cards (including store cards) are added, they appear on a list of cards during Setup Assistant on devices that are signed in to the same iCloud account.
+These cards remain on this list for as long as they are active on at least one device.
 Cards are removed from this list after they have been removed from all devices for 7 days.
 This feature requires two-factor authentication to be enabled on the respective iCloud account.